ddean4040/Networks-for-WordPress/readme.txt

 * Plugins that create global (i.e. not blog-specific) tables will behave as though they are on a single network install.
 This is a limitation of WordPress's table naming scheme.

 == Changelog ==

+= 1.0.9 =
+* Added: enhanced help menu for WP 3.3
+* Added: ability to restrict Networks Menu to a certain Network with the `RESTRICT_MANAGEMENT_TO` constant
+* Added: WP 3.3 help pointer
+* Changed: removed ability to delete the primary network
+* Fixed: enhanced compatibility with WP < 3.1 - thanks, suresh.sambandam

 = 1.0.8 =
 * Added: support for the `siteurl` sitemeta entry